Dev-Davis/movie_history/NOTES.md

-## Installing firebase from thw command line
+## Installing firebase from the command line
 * type the following command `npm install --save firebase`

 ## apiKeys in Firebase